darkwood101/snake_game/README.md

 The default compiler is `GCC`.
 The minimal required version is `C++11`.
 You can also use `clang`, in which case you need to replace the first line in `makefile`, which is currently `CC=g++`, with `CC=clang++`.
 If your compiler doesn't support `C++11`, you will need to upgrade.
 If your compiler supports `C++11`, but not by default, you can edit the `CFLAGS` line in `makefile` by adding a `std=c++11` flag.

-Currently, the game has only been tested to work on Linux.
-It should also work on other platforms, but the current `makefile` is Linux-specific.
+Currently, the game has only been tested to work on Linux. `SDL 2` is cross-platform, so the game should also be able to work on other platforms with some tweaks.
+There will be more information on this in a future update.

 ## Demo ##